Valdera/cpp-project-template/README.md

 # C++ Project Template

-This is a template for C++ projects.
-What you get:

 - Library, executable and test code separated in distinct folders
 - Use of modern CMake for building and compiling
 - External libraries installed and managed by